harshit7271/harshit7271/README.md

 - 🤝 I’m looking for help with **GenAI**

 - 💬 Ask me about **Machine learning and Model Deployment**
-- **I also have experience of tools like Streamlit, FastAPI, PyDentic and DOCKER**
+- **I also have experience of tools like Streamlit, FastAPI, PyDantic and DOCKER**

 - 📫 How to reach me **harshitsingh05893312@gmail.com**